thomased/ms_spiderpattern/doc/ms.md

 Colour-based luring has proven a valuable context for understanding visual deception.
 Orb-web spiders exemplify this predatory strategy, and many species use diverse body-architectures adorned with conspicuous colours and patterns to attract prey  [@white_technicolour_2015].
 As sit-and-wait predators, orb-web spiders express a limited behavioural repertoire, though are capable of making active foraging decisions within the confines of their two-dimensional web [@zschokke_spider_2010; @uetz_prey_1987].
 This offers a particularly tractable, albeit unexplored, context in which to explore the predicted links between deceptive signal structure, presentation, and efficacy.

 The northern jewelled spider _Gasteracantha fornicata_ is an orb-weaver endemic to tropical and sub-tropical Australasia.
 Females of the species display either a conspicuous white-and-black or yellow-and-black banded colour pattern on an elongated dorsum (Fig. 1d; [@kemp_color_2013]), which has been broadly implicated in prey attraction [@hauber_conspicuous_2002; @white_colour_2016].
 Here I used this species to examine the link between the structure of a putative multicomponent deceptive signal and its behavioural presentation.
 I approached this in two stages.
-First, by testing whether _G. fornicata_ actively control the orientation of their conspicuous colour patterns in the web.
-And second, by investigating the relationship between pattern orientation, colour, & fitness (via prey interception) in the wild.
+First, I tested whether _G. fornicata_ actively control the orientation of their conspicuous colour patterns in the web.
+Second, I investigated the relationship between pattern orientation, colour, & fitness (via prey interception) in the wild.

 ## 2. Materials and methods